 10. Take Care Of Yourself Too

 Eating well, getting some exercise, and doing things you enjoy will help you stay healthy and make your relationship stronger.
 Give yourself credit for what you do to help your partner.
 Remember that supporting them in their time of need is the greatest act of love, even if it does not always feel like it.
 Finally, do not isolate yourself, as this will make things worse for both of you, especially if neither of you has anyone else to talk to.
+You and your partner should practice self-care so that they can feel good and you can support them better.

 It is important to understand depression as much as possible to have a healthier relationship.
 Although you can never completely understand what your partner is going through, the more you know about the illness, the better equipped you will be to help them out.
 One way to learn about depression is by understanding how it affects relationships in general.
 Depression changes every individual in different ways, so there is no singular way to deal with it.

 Dating someone with depression can be difficult.
-There are many aspects of dating someone who is depressed that you may not have been considered before entering the relationship.
+There are many aspects of dating someone who is depressed that you may not have considered before entering the relationship.
 If your partner has recently come out about their diagnosis or seems to be struggling more than usual, it is essential for them to get help from a mental health professional as soon as possible.
 It may take some time before things feel normal again but remember that no one recovers at the same pace, so don’t try to rush anything!
 Your support will make all the difference in helping them overcome depression.
 The most important thing you can do is be there for your partner during the good and the bad times.

 Frequently Asked Questions